Enjoy Beautiful Fall Days in Houston's Hermann Park

 As the scorching Texas summer heat gives way to the bright, cool days of fall, Houstonians flock to escape the hurried schedules and already bustling school year to let off some steam in Houston’s historic Hermann Park.

 A recreational hub located between the Museum District, the Texas Medical Center and Rice University, Hermann Park is a celebrated community haven, welcoming tourists, residents, and families of all kinds to enjoy the many amenities within the 445 acres.
+While not a primary Houston attraction, there is something for every member of the family at Hermann Park.

 There is something for every member of the family at Hermann Park.
 Let dad practice his swing at the Hermann Park Golf course, while the kids take a walk on the wild side exploring the Houston Zoo.
 Once you’ve had your fill of bears and lions, relax and stroll through the Japanese Garden or take the paddleboats around McGovern Lake.
 Don’t forget to end the day riding the Hermann Park Mini-Train to get the full tour of the area; there is definitely more than enough to do in just one day, so go ahead and stay a spell.